 Mountain bikes also have features that contribute to bad backs.
 They are recommendable for people whose back problems are not very intense.
 Some mountain bikes are usually fixed with suspensions below their seats for extra comfort.

 It is important to be relaxed and avoid any form of strain when riding to prevent dislocations of the bones.
-Choosing right bikes is also significant.
+Choosing the right bikes is also significant.
 It is advisable to consult experts on the correct sizes of bikes before purchasing them.
-Riding a bike the same sizes as you is most appropriate.
+Riding a bike, the same sizes as you is most appropriate.
 Too small bikes may force you to bend and strain your backs.
 This is very uncomfortable and tiresome to the cyclist hence ending up having a back problem.
 Too large bikes, on the other hand, are so cumbersome and hard to ride on.
-Many fatal accidents might occur with this types of bikes causing injuries.
+Many fatal accidents might occur with these types of bikes, causing injuries.

 Is cycling safe for lower back pains?

 It is always important to have exercises at times when having back pains.
 Cycling is an appropriate way of exercising your back when done in the right way and with the right bike.
 Activities involved in cycling are not intense, especially when using a recumbent bike.
 Riding at a slow pace helps to keep the body joints in steady motion, which is painless and does not cause any injuries in the back.
 Doing this frequently strengthens the bones and keep them flexible.